CharlotteChen1206/WebSecurityProject/README.md

 Lastly, role-based access control required careful tracking of login attempts.
 Automatically upgrading a user to superuser after three successful logins meant implementing a login count system, which needed extensive testing to ensure it functioned correctly.

 Despite these challenges, I was able to successfully implement, test, and debug all authentication and security features.
 This process significantly strengthened the security of the application, ensuring that authentication is both secure and user-friendly.

+# Phase 3
+## Instructions
+- Clone the repository
+1. Create a file and open with Visual Studio Code
+2. Start a new terminal and enter `git clone https://github.com/CharlotteChen1206/WebSecurityProject.git`
+- Install dependencies
+1. Make sure Node.js is installed
+2. Initialize the project by creating a package.json file with `npm init -y`
+3. Install required packages for your project using `npm install express`
+- Run the application: In the terminal, run `node app.js`

+## Explanations
+- Input validation techniques
+The project applies strong input validation using both client-side and server-side methods.
+On the client side [login.ejs], [signup.ejs], JavaScript functions validate username, email, and password formats before form submission.
+On the server side, [sanitizer.js] defines custom validation functions like validateUsername, validateEmail, and validatePassword, which are used in routes such as [/auth/register] and [/dashboard/update-profile].
+These ensure inputs follow strict patterns, preventing malformed or malicious data from reaching the database.

+- Output encoding methods
+To mitigate XSS attacks during rendering, I’ve sanitized user inputs using a custom sanitizeInput() function in [sanitizer.js].
+This method escapes dangerous characters (<, >, &, ', ", /) by replacing them with their HTML entities, ensuring user-generated content (like bio, username, etc.) is safely displayed in EJS templates such as [dashboard.ejs].
+This approach helps prevent malicious scripts from executing in the browser when rendering dynamic data.

+- Encryption techniques used
+The system uses AES-256-CBC encryption for storing sensitive user fields like email and bio in the database.
+The encryption key is securely stored in the environment variable SECRET_KEY and verified for correct length.
+Additionally, passwords are hashed using Argon2, a modern and secure password hashing algorithm, before being saved to the database [User.js].
+This ensures that even if the database is compromised, sensitive data remains protected.

+- Third-party libraries dependency management
+I manage third-party libraries and their security using tools like `npm audit` for detecting vulnerabilities in installed packages.
+Additionally, I’ve enabled GitHub Dependabot alerts and security updates, which automatically notify and patch vulnerable dependencies in this repository.
+This helps maintain security and stability across the application by ensuring libraries are up to date and safe.

+## Lessons Learned
+Initially, I chose to store and retrieve user information from a data.json file during the login process.
+However, I encountered a problem where newly created accounts would overwrite the existing user data in the file.
+To resolve this issue, I switched to fetching user data directly from MongoDB, which ensured proper data persistence and avoided conflicts between users.

+While testing the registration and login functions, I frequently ran into different bugs that made the debugging process challenging.
+To improve visibility and streamline testing, I added more console.log statements to display detailed error messages at key points in the backend logic.
+This change significantly helped me identify and resolve issues more efficiently.

+From a development perspective, this experience highlights the importance of choosing the right data storage method for user management and maintaining clear, informative logging.
+It also emphasizes the value of real-time debugging tools and visibility when working with asynchronous operations like database queries and user authentication.